How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 Type 2 Diabetes

-Pretty much any health expert these days will agree that consuming large amounts of these simple carbs, especially out of balance with protein and healthy fat, can lead to serious health problems.
+Most health experts these days agree that consuming large amounts of processed carbs, especially out of balance with clean protein and healthy fat, can lead to serious health problems.

-But why not call them refined carbs or processed carbs or simple carbs to distinguish them from the greater circle of healthy carbohydrates?
-There are plenty of wonderful carbs to sink your teeth into.
-These are known as complex carbohydrates and can be a loyal ally to your health!
+But why not call them refined carbs or processed carbs to distinguish them from the greater circle of healthy carbohydrates?
+There are plenty of wonderful carbs to sink your teeth into-- many of which can be a loyal ally to your health!

 These awesome superfood carbs include: